John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+9/3/21 - I didn't really accomplish much today beyond looking at my code and trying to figure out why my code was not replacing the dash with the guessed letter.
+I'm screwing something up in my for loop.
+I'm able to print out the numeric positions of each letter in the word but not yet able to replace that number with the guessed letter.
+Maybe I can squeeze some more brain time in tomorrow amidst all the football.

 9/1/21 - The challenge for day 7 was to make a hangman game.
 I got the dashes set up in my list ok, and ran through the letters but I have an issue with it replacing my guessed letters with the correct letter.
 The dashes stay there.
 I'll debug it tomorrow.

 8/31/21 - Finished up Day 6 today.
 It threw in a few more Reeborg World challenges including a maze that I had to use while loops and if/elif/else statements to get my robot to the goal location.
 Not too troublesome.